 Ingredients

-• 1 cup shredded zucchini (squeezed very dry and packed into the cup to measure; about 3 small zucchini)
+• 1 cup shredded zucchini (squeezed very dry and packed into a 1-cup measure; about 3 small zucchini)

 • 1 egg